Dissipation-Shaped Quantum Geometry in Nonlinear Transport

-Importantly, we must distinguish between the {\it mechanism} of dissipation (the microscopic nature of the system-environment coupling, e.g., fermionic leads, phonons, or disorder statistics) and the {\it strength} of dissipation (the phenomenological rate, $\Gamma$).
-The mechanism determines the structure of the NESS~\cite{tien1963multiphoton, mani2002zero,zudov2003evidence,bukov2015universal,sentef2017light,oka2019floquet,kumari2024josephson,le2024inverse,eckhardt2024theory,matsyshyn2023fermi,zhu2024anomalous,shi2024floquet,shi2025ultracritical}, and is therefore central, not peripheral, to the resulting nonlinear transport.
+Importantly, we must distinguish between the {\it mechanism} of dissipation (the microscopic nature of the system-environment coupling, e.g., metallic backgate, phonons, or disorder statistics) and the {\it strength} of dissipation (the phenomenological rate, $\Gamma$).
+The mechanism determines the analytical structure of the NESS density matrix (e.g., how occupation functions are modified) \cite{tien1963multiphoton, mani2002zero,zudov2003evidence,bukov2015universal,sentef2017light,oka2019floquet,kumari2024josephson,le2024inverse,eckhardt2024theory,matsyshyn2023fermi,zhu2024anomalous,shi2024floquet,shi2025ultracritical}, and is therefore central, not peripheral, to the resulting nonlinear transport.